Entropy on abelian groups: Abstract

 \section{Abstract}

-{We extend to endomorphism of arbitrary abelian groups the definition of the algebraic entropy $h$ given by Peters for automorphisms and we study the properties of $h$.
-In particular, we prove the Addition Theorem for $h$ and we obtain a Uniqueness Theorem for $h$ in the category of all abelian groups and their endomorphisms.
-The third of our main results is the Bridge Theorem connecting the algebraic entropy and the topological entropy by the Pontryagin duality. }
+{We introduce the algebraic entropy for endomorphisms of arbitrary abelian groups, appropriately modifying existing notions of entropy.
+The basic properties of the algebraic entropy are given, as well as various examples.
+The main result of this paper is the Addition Theorem showing that the algebraic entropy is additive in appropriate sense with respect to invariant subgroups.
+We give several applications of the Addition Theorem, among them the Uniqueness Theorem for the algebraic entropy in the category of all abelian groups and their endomorphisms.
+Furthermore, we point out the delicate connection of the algebraic entropy with the Mahler measure and Lehmer Problem in Number Theory.}